jbliley/ebook_fix/docs/xhtml_recoder_plan.md

 ## Phased plan

 ### Phase 0 -- Structure analyzer audit / hardening
+Broken into sub-steps below because Phase 0 alone was too big for one session.
+Each sub-step should be completable in a single session on its own.
+Status of each tracked here as they're done.

+- **0a -- Document current detection signals.** [ ] Not started.
-- Read chapters.py in full; document exactly what signals it uses today and how confidence is scored.
+  Read chapters.py in full; write up in plain language exactly what signals it uses today (marker text, sequence validation, etc.) and how confidence is scored.
+- **0b -- Define the higher safety bar.** [ ] Not started.
-- Define what "safe to physically split on" should require, versus today's "safe to add a CSS class" bar.
+  Define what "safe to physically split on" should require, versus today's "safe to add a CSS class" bar used by chapters.py/ chapter_markup.py.
+- **0c -- Design the structure tree shape.** [ ] Not started.
-- Likely outcome: a fuller "book structure" pass (maybe a new structure.py, maybe an extension of chapters.py) that assembles a structure tree -- front matter / chapters / back matter, possibly nested (Parts containing chapters) -- with a confidence + supporting evidence per boundary, as the one thing the splitter trusts.
+  Blueprint only (dataclasses/fields), no detection logic: how a book's front matter / chapters / back matter -- possibly nested, Parts containing chapters -- gets represented in memory, with a confidence + supporting evidence slot per boundary.
+- **0d -- Skeleton using existing signal only.** [ ] Not started.
+  Assemble a first version of the structure tree (maybe a new structure.py, maybe an extension of chapters.py) using just today's marker-text detection, wired into 0c's shape.
+No corroboration yet.
+- **0e -- TOC cross-check.** [ ] Not started.
+  Corroborate boundaries against existing NCX/nav TOC entries when present.
+- **0f -- Anchor cross-check.** [ ] Not started.
+  Corroborate boundaries against existing internal anchors some books already have (e.g. `calibre_pb_N`-style bookmarks).
+- **0g -- Confidence scoring.** [ ] Not started.
+  Combine all available signals into one per-boundary confidence score.
+- **0h -- Review command.** [ ] Not started.
-- A dry-run command to review detected structure before any file gets touched, same manual-review shape as `map-css` (`map-structure`? naming TBD).
+  A dry-run command to review detected structure before any file gets touched, same manual-review shape as `map-css` (`map-structure`? naming TBD).